Why Don't You Just Die!

-Why Don't You Just Die (Папа, сдохни) is a 2018 Russian dark comedy thriller film directed by Kirill Sokolov and starring Aleksandr Kuznetsov, Vitaly Khaev, Yevgenia Kregzhde and Yelena Shevchenko.
+Why Don't You Just Die (Папа, сдохни) is a 2018 Russian dark comedy thriller film directed by Kirill Sokolov and starring Aleksandr Kuznetsov, Vitaly Khaev, Evgeniya Kregzhde and Yelena Shevchenko.
 The release took place in Russia on April 4, 2019.

 Plot

 Olga, the daughter of a police officer named Andrei Gennadievich, persuades her boyfriend, Matvei, to murder her father, claiming that Andrei abused her as a child.
 Armed with a hammer, Matvei enters Andrei’s apartment, only to be caught and overpowered by Andrei, who ties him up and begins a brutal interrogation, suspecting he was sent by someone.
 When Matvei reveals his motives, Andrei is shaken, leading to a violent clash that uncovers a stash of money hidden in the family sofa.
 Matvei manages to escape briefly, but a police colleague, Evgenich, arrives and a deadly confrontation ensues, bringing long-held secrets of corruption, betrayal, and revenge to light.

 Flashing back, the film reveals Andrei and Evgenich’s dark dealings, including taking bribes and covering up crimes.
 In the present, Olga admits that her abuse claim was a lie to get her hands on her father’s hidden fortune.
 As betrayals mount, Olga stabs Matvei, Andrei shoots his friend, and the chaos ultimately turns deadly for the entire family.
 In the end, a severely injured but miraculously alive Matvei stumbles out of the blood-stained apartment, leaving behind the very money that sparked the carnage.